sdsc-bw/Parallel_computing/README.md

 You will use the measured data from a device to predict whether the device will fail in the next week (as shown in Figure 1).
 The data was collected by a Supervisory Control And Data Acquisition (SCADA) system.
 Such systems are widely used in industrial production processes to collect a variety of information, e.g. Environmental information (temperature, humidity), device status information (current, voltage, vibration) and controller parameter information
 ![title](images/data.PNG)

+## Data description
+A total of 75 sensors are installed on the equipment.
+The sampling frequency is 10 minutes.
+It will be saved in a csv file every about 4500 minutes.

 Alle gesammelten Informationen sind in der folgenden Tabelle aufgeführt.

 | Sensor Nr | Information | Sensor Nr | Information   | Sensor Nr | Information      |